GautamSB/Wireshark-Packet-Analysis-Lab/README.md

 ## 📖 Overview

-This repository demonstrates the use of **Wireshark** for capturing, filtering, and analyzing network traffic in a controlled virtual lab environment.
+This repository demonstrates the use of **Wireshark** to capture, filter, and analyze network traffic in a controlled virtual lab environment.

-The project focuses on understanding common network protocols, examining packet structures, and learning how packet analysis supports network troubleshooting and cybersecurity investigations.
+The assessment focuses on understanding how common network protocols operate, examining packet structures, inspecting client-server communication, and identifying security risks associated with unencrypted protocols.

 ---

 # 🎯 Objective

-The objectives of this lab are:
+The objectives of this assessment were to:

 - Capture live network traffic
 - Analyze common network protocols
-- Understand packet flow
+- Understand packet flow and communication
+- Examine the TCP Three-Way Handshake
+- Analyze DNS query and response
-- Inspect TCP communication
+- Inspect HTTP requests and responses
-- Analyze HTTP and FTP traffic
+- Capture FTP authentication traffic
-- Observe DNS resolution
+- Analyze Telnet communication
+- Enumerate SMB shares and sessions
 - Apply Wireshark display filters
-- Document observations
+- Document observations and security findings

 ---